 We generally send flowers or make a donation to the chosen charity and send a personalized card.
-Again, we try to be flexible and responsive if the loss is significant to many club members our outreach may vary.
+We try to be flexible and responsive if the loss is significant to many club members and our outreach may vary.

-Additionally, we recognize our club’s need to handle transitions, especially during PCS season.
+Additionally, we recognize our club’s need to handle transitions, especially during Permanent Change of Station (PCS) season.
 As such, we plan an annual Hail and Farewell event to say goodbye to our members who will be leaving.